luisfernandezbr/agent.v3/_docs/mutations.md

 #### Set issue status

-Get the list of possible transition_id and fields using the quire below.
+Before issuing this query you would need to get the list of possible status transitions and required fields using 'Get issue transitions' ISSUE_GET_TRANSITIONS.

 ```
 {